-Minor in Special Education: Candidates majoring in Elementary Education or Secondary Education may elect to add a teaching minor in Special Education.
-This minor allows the graduate to teach in classrooms with students who meet the disability criteria for mild interventions, grades P-6 or 6-12 depending on their primary licensed area.
-Requirements for this additional license include SPD 130 or 230, 233, 338, 369, 354, 369, 439.
+Minor in Special Education: Candidates majoring in elementary education or secondary education may elect to add a teaching minor in special education.
+This minor allows the graduate to teach in classrooms with students who meet the disability criteria for mild interventions, grades P-6 or 5-12, depending on their primary licensed area.
+Requirements for this additional license include SPD 130 or 230, 233, 338, 354, 439; SPD 369 or EDU 446.
 One segment of the clinical internship must be in a special education setting.